The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Turkey: Karen Fedorko Sefer of Sea Song Tours.

 The beautiful D-Maris Bay Hotel is located on the tip of the Datca Peninsula with breathtaking views; it’s a perfectly private setting for this resort.
 Once you get there, you’ll never want to leave.

 Once you sit down for a sunset mojito beneath the tree canopies on the terrace at Limon Restaurant, you won’t want to leave.
 The place sits on a hill in Gumusluk, outside of Bodrum town.

 We can arrange for a local archeologist to lead you through Bodrum’s famous castle and the Underwater Archeological Museum and show you the remains of the shipwrecks that he helped excavate.
 Hearing firsthand about the underwater dig and the backstory behind some of the museum’s holdings—like a Syrian shipwreck comprised of pieced-together glass found under the sea—will turn what could have been a run-of-the-mill museum visit into one of the most thrilling experiences of your trip.

-Spend the day at a local beach club.
+Spend the day at IL Riccio Beach Club.
 As you swim, relax, listen to music, eat and altogether chill out, you’ll understand why Turks do this every weekend.
-Some are open to the public, others are private—but I can get you into whichever is the trendy one for the season.
+IL Ricco is open to the public, with a small entrance fee that can be deducted from any meals you purchase throughout the day.

 May to July.
 The sun is out but it’s not sweltering; the sea is calm; and summer crowds haven’t arrived.

 September to October.
 Same as the above, but on the other side of summer.